 Learn Basic and Advanced Computer Skills at Project Self-Sufficiency

-Project Self-Sufficiency will be offering a variety of computer classes in February, including an Introduction to Personal Computers, introductory and advanced classes in both Microsoft Word and Excel, QuickBooks, and courses designed specifically for men.
+Project Self-Sufficiency will be offering a variety of computer classes in March, including an Introduction to Personal Computers, introductory and advanced classes in both Microsoft Word and Excel, QuickBooks, Power Point and Outlook, and courses designed specifically for seniors and for men.
 All classes will take place in the agency’s Career Center, which is located at 127 Mill Street in Newton.
-The fee for each computer course is $10, and all of the remaining seminars are free.
+The fee for each computer course is $10, the class for seniors is $25, and all of the remaining seminars are free.
 Students must be registered Family Success Center or Project Self-Sufficiency participants.

-A special Men’s Employment Lab will be offered on Wednesdays, February 5th – 26th, 9:00 a.m. – 12:00 p.m. and from 6:00 – 9:00 p.m.
+A special Men’s Employment Lab will be offered on Wednesdays, March 5th – 26th, 9:00 a.m. – 12:00 p.m. or from 6:00 – 9:00 p.m.
 Participants will receive basic computer instruction, and assistance with resume development and job search techniques.

 The agency will also offer a series of seminars during the day and evening which are designed to help participants land and succeed at new jobs.
 Courses will cover “Resumes & Cover Letters”, “Interviewing Skills”, “Job Search & Networking Techniques”, “Financial Management”, “Workplace Literacy”, “Salary Negotiations”, and “Careering 102.”
 Project Self-Sufficiency’s Career Center also offers help with obtaining a GED; job training for women, teens and young adults; career counseling and assessment; Job Start and Job Search services.
 Interested participants are encouraged to contact the agency for a schedule.

-The fee for each computer course is $10, and all other seminars are free.
+The fee for each computer course is $10, the course for seniors is $25, and all other seminars are free.
 All computer classes at the agency are open to registered Family Success Center and Project Self-Sufficiency participants.
 To inquire about eligibility, or to find out more about the computer courses, seminars or career fairs offered at Project Self-Sufficiency, call 973-940-3500, or visit www.projectselfsufficiency.org.